naninovel/docs/docs/api/index.md

 ## clearChoice

 #### Summary
-Removes all the choice options in the choice handler with the provided ID (or in default one, when ID is not specified;  or in all the existing handlers, when `all` is specified as ID) and (optionally) hides it (them).
+Removes all the choice options in the choice handler with the provided ID (or in default one, when ID is not specified;  or in all the existing handlers, when `*` is specified as ID) and (optionally) hides it (them).

 #### Parameters